A study of the Led Zeppelin film and album The Song Remains The Same

 On the original album there's no Heartbreaker, of course, and a strange, fake lead-in of rhythmic audience clapping replaces the drum segue.
 The instrumental introduction, from 00:08 to 00:18 on the CD, is from the 29th, but as soon as the vocals enter we're back with the same version as is used in the film, the 27th.
 It's much more complete here, with the fantastic "tryin' to find the bridge" section thankfully intact.
 There are a couple of very small cuts, though; a cry of "Ah" just before "One night" at 06:41 has been removed, and later in the build-up to the Boogie, at 07:42, Robert's shout of "Hey man!" (or "Hangman"?) and the gentle guitar notes that echo it have been taken out.
 This shout survives in the film and it comes as quite a jolt if you're used to the album version.

-On the new DVD, the drum segue from the 27th is used, as in the original film, but for some reason it's lost half a beat from its first bar!
-The resulting 7/8 bar throws the rhythm completely off-track, kills the groovy, swinging feel stone dead and causes the Whole Lotta Love riff to enter half a beat earlier than the listener expects.
+On the new DVD the drum segue from the 27th is used, as in the original film, but it has lost half a beat from its first bar!
+The resulting 7/8 bar achieves synchronisation with the visuals but at the severe cost of throwing the rhythm completely off-track, killing the groovy, swinging feel stone dead and causing the Whole Lotta Love riff to enter half a beat earlier than the listener expects.
 As the song itself begins, the version from the 27th continues, but the guitar riffs in the first four bars, which featured a few fumbles and missed notes, have been replaced with much cleaner ones, copied from a few seconds further into the song.

 The cut at the beginning of the Crunge section is still there, although it's been done very differently, and in an elaborate way that's quite difficult to describe!
 Around the point where the cut occurs in the original film, a brief guitar drone from later in the song has been added to the mix.
 The funky riffs then continue for four bars, with the tempo slowed down a little and with minor alterations to the guitar part.
 This is followed by a couple of heavier chords borrowed from elsewhere, before the song resumes just before the theremin section begins.
 The first theremin howl has been extended to provide a slightly longer pause before the rhythm section kicks back in.
 This is all very disorientating for listeners who are used to hearing the proper sequence of events as preserved on the original CD, or indeed the simple, clumsy edit in the original film.
 It's a valiant attempt at maintaining the flow, but it doesn't really cohere all that well.